Mikal Bridges NBA Preview vs. the Pistons

 Mikal Bridges Insights vs. the Pistons

-- He's attempted 5.8 threes per game, or 15.2% of his team's shots from beyond the arc this season.
+- Bridges is averaging 5.7 three-point field goal attempts per game this season, which is 15.2% of his team's tries from beyond the arc.

-- Bridges' Nets average 101.1 possessions per game, which ranks 19th among NBA teams, while the Pistons have a middling offense in terms of tempo, ranking 10th with 103.2 possessions per contest.
+- The Nets rank 20th in possessions per game with 101.2.
+His opponents, the Pistons, have a middling offensive tempo, ranking 11th with 103.1 possessions per contest.

-- Allowing 43.5 rebounds per contest, the Pistons are the 14th-ranked team in the NBA.
+- Defensively, the Pistons are ranked 25th in the league, giving up 120.9 points per game.

+- On the boards, the Pistons have allowed 43.3 rebounds per game, which puts them 14th in the league.

-- The Pistons are the 10th-ranked team in the NBA, conceding 25.5 assists per game.
+- Looking at assists, the Pistons are ranked 11th in the league, conceding 25.7 per game.

-- The Pistons are the seventh-ranked team in the league at allowing threes, giving up 11.6 made 3-pointers per game.
+- Giving up 11.6 made 3-pointers per game, the Pistons are the seventh-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!